 - Lower power rating than larger models

-Rounding out our top generators of 2019 list is the WEN 56475.
+Rounding out our best portable generator list is the WEN 56475.
 It is another great option that can provide you with all your emergency or portable power needs.
 Running off a 223cc engine, the WEN 56475 operates at 3750W and surges at 4750W.
 This is enough for major appliances or several small ones.
 It comes with an RV-ready outlet and can handle all of its appliances.
 Complete with a digital readout, the WEN 56475 helps manage oil changes and checkup routines.

 The WEN 56475 sports an electric start and comes with a low-oil shutdown, automatic voltage regulator, and overload protection.
 It meets all CARB and EPA III requirements.
 You have 11 hours of run time at half-load off a 4 gallon fuel tank capacity.
 It also comes with a digital hour counter to keep track of run time.
 Unlike some of the other models on this list, the WEN 56475 comes with a wheel kit that allows for smooth-rolling and space-saving fold-down handles.